 Silhouette portraits were so called simply because they came into fashion in the year (1759) in which M. de Silhouette was minister.
 [A. Brachet, "An Etymological Dictionary of the French Language," transl.
 G.W.
 Kitchin, 1882]

-The verb is recorded from 1876.
+Used of any sort of dark outline or shadow in profile from 1843.
+The verb is recorded from 1876, from the noun.
 The family name is a Frenchified form of a Basque surname; Arnaud de Silhouette, the finance minister's father, was from Biarritz in the French Basque country; the southern Basque form of the name would be Zuloeta or Zulueta, which contains the suffix -eta "abundance of" and zulo "hole" (possibly here meaning "cave").